Connect with us

 “It had nothing to do with that,” he told KFF Health News.

-The arrest warrant alleges that not moving the infant from the toilet at the urging of the dispatcher was ultimately “a proximate cause of her daughter’s .”
+The arrest warrant alleges that not moving the infant from the toilet at the urging of the dispatcher was ultimately “a proximate cause of her daughter’s death.”
 The warrant also cites as the cause of death “respiratory complications” due to a premature delivery stemming from a maternal chlamydia infection.
 Marsh said she was unaware of the infection until after the pregnancy loss.

 Pascoe said the question raised by investigators was whether Marsh failed to render aid to the infant before emergency responders arrived at the apartment, he said.
 Ultimately, the grand jury decided there wasn’t probable cause to proceed with a criminal trial, he said.
 “I respect the grand jury’s opinion.”